-#PAINTGARY is a movement to fill the City of Gary with vibrant and thought-provoking public art.
+#PAINTGARY is a movement organized to fill the City of Gary with vibrant and thought-provoking public art.
 We plan to make the city into a larger-than-life canvas for by transforming vacant lots and wall surfaces with a series of creative sculptures and murals.
 The installations on City-owned sites will invite exploration of downtown Gary and wayfinding signage will help residents and visitors bridge the gap between residential neighborhoods and the city center.
 This work will culminate in a Gary City Art Trek (G-CAT), a self-guided walkable and bike-friendly tour that encourages people to explore their local surroundings.

 #PAINTGARY is presented by the generosity of a collective of artists, curators, cultural workers, donors and sponsors.